Faraja17/catagram-in-react/README.md

 # Cat-A-Gram in React

-Descripton: This is the final project of the Girl Develop It Intro to React Course.
+Descripton: This is the culminating project of the Girl Develop It Intro to React Cohort.
 I was tasked with creating a mock-up of a few components of Instagram.
 I will document my progress in my commits and here on GitHub.

 ## Table of contents